ryjcm1/rrcc2021/README.md

 ### 👨‍💻 Tech stack
 <img src="./src/assets/mevn-cli.jpg/" width="35%" title="hover text">

-- this project uses <a href="https://vuejs.org/"><b>Vue</b></a> to build responsive and reusable components
+* this project used vue to build responsive and reusable componets
-- For persistence storage (database) this web app uses mongodb, where two types are schemas are authorized to be stored (orders and drivers)
+* for persistence storage (database) this web app used mongoDb.
+Two types of schemas are accepted (orders and drivers)
-- NodeJs and ExpressJs are used to manage the backend of this project
+* NodeJs and ExpressJs are used to manage the backend of this project

 ## Getting Started